 When it comes to giving specialist advice on Defined Benefit pension schemes, advisers need an additional level of permissions and qualifications.
 We have those, plus lots of experience.

 We will give you a personalised recommendation that takes all of your details into account, not just the numbers and legislation.
 We'll remove the jargon and make your options clear.

-We can look at Defined Contribution, employer pension schemes or private pensions.
+We can also advise on Defined Contribution, employer pension schemes or private pensions.
 We'll advise on whether transferring some, any or all is the right thing for you.

 If you decide that transferring is right for you, we'll take care of everything.
 Working with pension providers and processing any paperwork.

 These are the ones that pop up most often, but with such a specialist area, the best thing to do is come and talk to us.

 This is fairly common.
 If you've worked for a few different employers, or set up a private pension in the past, you may have a collection of old pensions that you haven't looked at for some time.